rspace-os/chemistry/db/README.md

-# Chemistry Database with Bingo Cartridge
+# PostgreSQL with Bingo Extension

-This directory contains everything needed to spin up a PostgreSQL database with the EPAM Bingo cartridge for chemical searches.
+This directory contains the necessary files to spin up a PostgreSQL database with the Bingo chemical cartridge installed.

-## 🚀 Quick Start

-### Prerequisites
-- Docker and Docker Compose installed
-- At least 2GB free disk space
+## What is Bingo?

+Bingo is a PostgreSQL cartridge for chemical structure storage and searching.
+It allows for:
+- Exact structure search
+- Substructure search
+- Similarity search
+- Molecular formula search
-- Ports 5432 and 8081 available
+- and more

+## How to Use

-### Start the Database
+### Starting the Database

+To start the PostgreSQL database:

 ```bash
 cd db